Caltech-AMBER/jaxosqp/README.md

 3. Convenience / QoL:
     - [ ] Method to mutate `OSQPData` to change just one field (and update `converged, primal_infeas, dual_infeas` of OSQPProblem).
-    - [ ] Use `vmap` to construct a batch of problems, instead of hardcoding size of `A` into factory method.
+    - [x] Use `vmap` to construct a batch of problems, instead of hardcoding size of `A` into factory method.
+    - [ ] Add helper functions for constructing problems with one-sided inequalities and/or equality constraints.